takahitomiyamoto/heat-sfdx-cli/heat/README.md

   --beta                                                                            set this flag if you would like to
                                                                                     contain any beta components

+  --child                                                                           set this flag if you would like to
+                                                                                    contain any child sub-components

   --deleted                                                                         set this flag if you would like to
                                                                                     contain any deleted components